Entegee

-Branding | Collateral | Website
+Branding | Collateral | UX/UI

 Go to Site

 My Role: As one of two designers on the team for this project, we collaborated on different visual approaches following research and stakeholder goal setting.
+We produced a full brand and digital redesign to help Entegee reassert its position in a modern recruiting landscape, without losing the trust it had built over decades.

 Client Meeting

 In order to get a better sense of Entegee’s needs, as well as the needs of their clients and candidates, a workshop was held in Boston where a group of Entegee leaders and employees had to fill out value proposition forms, persona ranking sheets, and select between six moodboards.
+It surfaced a desire to remain rooted in technical credibility while appearing more forward-thinking.

 Moodboards